gferhpc/supercomputing.tue.nl/pages/documentation/standard_configs_2024.md

         - For Dell: BOSS, cheapest size available.
     - Local storage: on request.
 Can be put on boot storage as well.
 - Power supply: 1+1 redundant.
-    - Connectors: C13-14 preferred; C19-20 if needed.
-    - Quote must state the connector type
-    - Power cables: not needed
+- Power cables: included.
+Grid-side connector: Schuko.
 - Rack mount kit: yes
-- Bezel: no
+- Bezel: yes
 - Remote mgmt: required.
     - For Dell: iDRAC with Enterprise and OpenManage license.
 Factory-generated password.
+    - For other vendors: similar to above.
 - Support: 5 year next business day.

 Other constraints: